gerardroche/gerardroche.github.io/_posts/2022-11-13-undoing-diff-hunks-in-neovintageous.md

 ## Jumping to diffs

+You can jump to the next or previous diff with the commands `]c` and `[c`.

 Support for jumping to diffs was added in Sublime build 3189.
-In previous builds, you'll need the [Git Gutter](https://github.com/jisaacks/GitGutter) plugin.
-You can jump to the next and previous diff with the commands `]c` and `[c`.
+In previous versions you needed [Git Gutter](https://github.com/jisaacks/GitGutter).

 ## Further reading